 In early March 2017, the new K5 strain of calicivirus is planned to be released at 600 sites across Australia and 45 in South Australia.
 Here’s what pet rabbit owners need to know.

 K5 is a Korean rabbit calicivirus deliberately selected to kill more rabbits in cooler and wetter areas such as the Adelaide Hills and South East Australia.
 Whatever you think about the needs of farmers, it’s a time of great concern for pet rabbit lovers.

-Confusingly, there have been three other calicivirus strains in the news.
+Confusingly, there have been four other calicivirus strains in the news.

 - The ‘classic’ Czech strain of Rabbit Haemorrhagic Disease Virus released in 1995.

 - A Chinese RHDVa strain was found in NSW in 2014 and is of uncertain significance.